quantumlib/Cirq/docs/tutorial.md

 The problem we would like to solve is, given J<sub>i,j</sub>, and h<sub>i</sub>, find an assignment of s<sub>i</sub> values that minimize E.

-What does a variational quantum algorithm work for this?
+How does a variational quantum algorithm work for this?
 One approach is to consider `n` qubits and associate them with each of the bits in the classical problem.
 This maps the classical problem onto the quantum problem of minimizing the expectation value of the observable